Oakdale Memorial Gardens: Architecture

 The cemetery entrance is marked by a set of monumental gates, designed in the Art Nouveau style by Davenport architect Edward Hammatt in 1895.
 Construction of the gates was completed in 1896.

 The cemetery is also home to several private mausoleums.
 William D. Petersen was the son of J.H.C.
 Petersen who founded a department store in Davenport that has become Von Maur.
 He also was responsible for the development of the city's riverfront and built the LeClaire Park Bandshell there.
 His mausoleum was designed in the Gothic Revival style by Davenport architects Rudolph Clausen & Walter Kruse.
 It was inspired by his wife Sara's desire for a tomb similar to the ones she saw in Europe.
 It was constructed by Presbrey Leland of Valhalla, New York in 1921 for $60,000.
 The exterior is composed of limestone from Greece.
 The interior features crypts that were carved from Greek marble and a ceramic tile ceiling that was designed and completed by the Guastavino Tile Company of Woburn, Massachusetts.

 Joseph W. Bettendorf was an industrialist for whom the city of Bettendorf, Iowa is named.
 His mausoleum was built in 1923 in the Egyptian Revival style for $150,000.
 Its exterior is composed of Barre Granite from Vermont.
 The interior features crypts carved from white marble and Egyptian-inspired stained glass windows.

-The mausoleum built for Johannna Schricker, widow of Davenport lumber magnate Lorenzo Schricker, was designed in the Neoclassical style by Davenport architect John W. Ross.
+The mausoleum built for Johanna Schricker, widow of Davenport lumber magnate Lorenzo Schricker, was designed in the Neoclassical style by Davenport architect John W. Ross.
 It was built by the Vermont Marble Company in 1899 at a cost of $6,489.
 The inspiration for the structure was the North Portico of the White House in Washington, D.C.
 Its exterior is composed of Sutherland Falls white marble and features a bronze roof supplied by the Winslow Brothers of Chicago.